-- Put the vampire fangs on.
-You should always put two whole teeth between two tips (see picture above).
-Fill the rest with more whole marshmallows.
+- Put on the vampire teeth.
+Always place two whole teeth between two tips (see picture above).
+Fill up the rest with more whole marshmallows.

 - Place another cookie on top and press down lightly.

-- If necessary, press the teeth back into the ice cream mass again slightly.
+- If necessary, press the teeth back into the ice cream mixture a little.

 - Allow the dentures to set in the freezer.